-Linux OS and driver support information is available from the Xilinx Wiki page.

-3. For the supported versions of the tools, see the Xilinx Design Tools: Release Notes Guide.
+- 1. For a complete list of supported devices, see the Vivado IP catalog. - 2.
+Standalone driver support information is available from the AXI Ethernet Standalone Driver page. - 3.
+For the supported versions of the tools, see the Xilinx Design Tools: Release Notes Guide.